-As previously mentioned, IT systems and processes will be reviewed to improve the customer journey and to make correspondence with the service more effective.
+As previously mentioned, IT systems and processes will be reviewed to improve the customer journey and to make contact with the service more effective.
 Any cost and additional resources required will be considered through a separate decision.

-The broader issues in relation to delivering the business plan and to meet policy objectives within this plan/strategy will require good partnership working both within the Council and with outside partners and stakeholders.
-Good partnership and effective administration of the service along with an agreed business plan and policy will hopefully deliver the objectives and help the service achieve its mission to work towards the continued popularity of beach huts in Tendring and to transform the stated objectives and aspirations into meaningful reality.
+The broader issues in relation to delivering the business plan and to meet policy objectives within this strategy will require good partnership working both between Council services and with outside partners and stakeholders.
+Good partnership and effective administration of the service will deliver the objectives of this Strategy and help the service to achieve its mission to work towards the continued popularity of beach huts in Tendring.